 1. Overwater vs beachfront bungalows: Don’t worry if you can’t afford the overwater option – beachfront bungalows have the sand at your front door and fantastic views, and are usually significantly less expensive.
 But of course if you are happy to spend more, an overwater bungalow is a unique and wonderful experience.
 Being surrounded by the crystal blue water and watching the fish go by is truly magnificent.

 2. Choosing an overwater bungalow: Check if the room has steps down to the water, otherwise you’ll be trekking back to the beach for a swim.
 Make sure you choose an overwater room that has a glass floor panel to watch the aquatic life.
 Check to see if the resort offers a buggy pick up/drop off service or bicycles, as usually overwater rooms are quite a long way from the main part of the resort.
 Think about the location of the room – sunrise or sunset.
 Sunset is usually more expensive, but you get to enjoy watching the sun dip into the ocean in the afternoon from your own private deck.
+Some resorts have ‘lagoon’ style rooms – these have the front half of the villa over the water, with the back half on the sand.
+These rooms are still lovely, but be aware at low tide there may not be any water under the villa.

 3. Meal plans/all inclusive packages: Half board is breakfast and dinner (sometimes a choice of lunch or dinner), full board is breakfast, lunch and dinner, and all-inclusive packages include all meals and alcoholic/non-alcoholic drinks, and often water sport activities.
 Dining and alcohol are very expensive in the Maldives.
 An all-inclusive package usually works out much more cost effective.
 However, read the fine print.
 Some resorts include cocktails, others don’t.
 Some have a set all-inclusive drinks menu and anything outside this is additional.
 Some resorts only allow you to eat at certain food outlets at the resort, and a surcharge applies to go elsewhere in the resort.
 Having stayed in several resorts, we can recommend that unless you eat a lot of food, a Half Board meal package is more than sufficient.
 Breakfast is usually a la carte and buffet, and dinner is a 3 course meal.
 Lunch was almost impossible to fit in, or you only need a snack at most.